-Why I study and teach yoga
+Why I practice and teach yoga

 For a description of the classes I teach, click here.